Electron-Minecraft-Launcher/EML-AdminTool-v2/README.md

 * This Web software is under the `GNU GPLv3` license; to get more information, please read the file `LICENSE`.
 It is legally obligatory to respect this license.
 * If you need some help, you can join [this Discord](https://discord.gg/nfEHKtghPh).

 [^1]: On desktop (Windows, macOS and Linux), you can use Docker Desktop, which includes Docker and Docker Compose.
-On a server (Linux), you can use the following commands, you should install Docker and Docker Compose separately.
+On a server (Linux), you should install Docker and Docker Compose separately.